Clove: History

 During the colonial era, cloves were traded like oil, with an enforced limit on exportation.
 As the Dutch East India Company consolidated its control of the spice trade in the 17th century, they sought to gain a monopoly in cloves as they had in nutmeg.
 However, "unlike nutmeg and mace, which were limited to the minute Bandas, clove trees grew all over the Moluccas, and the trade in cloves was beyond the limited policing powers of the corporation".
 One clove tree named Afo that experts believe is the oldest in the world on Ternate may be 350–400 years old.
-Tourists are told that seedlings from this very tree were stolen by a Frenchman named Pierre Poivre in 1770, transferred to the Isle de France (Mauritius), and then later to Zanzibar, which was once the world's largest producer of cloves.
+Seedlings from this very tree were stolen by clerk of the French India Company Provost and sailors Trémignon and d'Etchèvery under the instruction of Pierre Poivre in 1770.
+They were brought to the Isle de France (Mauritius) and the Seychelles, and then sent to French Guiana to protect them from war and death.
+Cloves then spread to Martinique and Saint-Domingue.

 Current leaders in clove production are Indonesia, Madagascar, Tanzania, Sri Lanka, and Comoros.
 Indonesia is the largest clove producer, but only about 10–15% of its cloves production is exported, and domestic shortfalls must sometimes be filled with imports from Madagascar.
 The modern province of Maluku remains the largest source of cloves in Indonesia with around 15% of national production, although provinces comprising the island of Sulawesi produced over 40% collectively.